fairkmitl/todo-app/README.md

 - [Contact Information](#contact-information)

 ## Overview
 This project is a Todo application built with full-stack JavaScript technologies.
 The application allows users to manage their tasks, create a list of todos, update their statuses, and manage subtasks related to each todo.
-This project is a technical test intended to demonstrate proficiency in full-stack JavaScript development.

 ## Directory Structure
 The project is organized into two main directories: backend and frontend.
 Additionally, there's an attached Postman collection file provided for easy API endpoint testing.
 Each directory contains its own `.git` file for version control, and you can review each project's history using `git log`.